 Farm to School is a free program that connects kids and their communities to fresh, healthy food, gardens, and local food producers.
 Farm to School programs can include local procurement, food education and activities, and edible gardens.
 The Illinois Farm to School Network coordinators provide training, connect partners, and share resources about all aspects of farm to school.
 We are the Illinois Core Partner for the National Farm to School Network.

 Toolkit and Newsletter: The Illinois Farm to School Network provides a free

 toolkit chocked full of resources to help build your program and create activities to fit your site, and your community.

 Sign up for the monthly newsletter to stay informed.

 Illinois Great Apple Crunch: This is a one-day, free event on the second Thursday in October.
-All K-12 schools, early childhood sites, boarding facilities and community programs, along with businesses and organizations across Illinois can join the loudest “Crunch" heard across the Great Lakes!
-Be sure to register your site.
+All K-12 schools, early childhood sites, boarding facilities, and community programs, along with businesses and organizations across Illinois can join the loudest “Crunch” heard across the Great Lakes!
+The 2022 Great Apple Crunch is scheduled for Oct.
+13!

 Lanter Distributing is a warehouse, distribution, and logistics group with locations in Illinois, Missouri, Tennessee, Georgia, and Texas.
-We have been warehousing and delivering USDA commodities in Illinois for over 40 years.
+We have been warehousing and delivering USDA commodities in Illinois for more than 40 years.

 We represent dairy farmers across the Midwest region, including Illinois.
 We focus our efforts on sharing insights and developing programs and resources for our retail, health and wellness, school food service and industry partners.